Perry "P.K.Ripper" Kramer

 — Perry Kramer, SE Bikes interview

-Aluminum BMX frames wouldn't become mainstream until the mid-1990s, when manufacturing advances pioneered in mountain biking made the material cheaper and easier to work.
+Aluminum BMX frames wouldn't go mainstream until the mid-1990s, when manufacturing advances borrowed from mountain biking made the material cheaper and easier to work with.
 For that whole two-decade gap, the PK Ripper was one of the only aluminum race frames you could actually trust.
-And it's still in production today, more than 45 years later — one of the longest continuously manufactured bike models in the history of cycling, period.
+And it's still in production today, more than 45 years later.
+One of the longest continuously manufactured bike models in the history of cycling, full stop.

 The peak: 1979

 Kramer won the race on an all-black PK Ripper with black Skyway Tuff graphite wheels.
-He has since called that the biggest win of his career.
-When SE released the 2019 Perry Kramer signature bike as a 40th-anniversary tribute, they built it as a direct throwback to that exact 1979 JAG bike — same all-black frame, same black Tuffs, same setup.
+He's since called it the biggest win of his career.
+When SE released the 2019 Perry Kramer signature bike as a 40th-anniversary tribute, they built it as a straight throwback to that exact 1979 JAG bike — same all-black frame, same black Tuffs, same setup.

 International wins and the early 80s

-Kramer's international career peaked in 1980.
-He won the IBMXF race in Tokyo, Japan that year, taking an early international title at a time when most American BMX pros hadn't yet left the country.
-He also won the AVRO Invitational Fietscross in the Netherlands, becoming the Dutch "champion" for 1980 (the AVRO race was one of the defining European BMX events of the era).
-He finished the NBL season as #6 Pro.
+Kramer's international run peaked in 1980.
+He won the IBMXF race in Tokyo, Japan that year, an early international title at a time when most American BMX pros hadn't even left the country yet.
+He also won the AVRO Invitational Fietscross in the Netherlands, taking the Dutch "champion" title for 1980 (the AVRO race was one of the defining European BMX events of the era).
+He closed the NBL season as #6 Pro.

 Through 1981, 1982, and into early 1983, Kramer kept racing for SE at the top level.
-The sport around him was changing fast — the freestyle split was happening, the first boom was peaking, and the pro class was getting deeper and harder to win in as a new generation of teenagers (Stu Thomsen in the 16+ class, Greg Hill, Harry Leary, Mike Miranda) matured into dominant pros.
+But the sport around him was changing fast.
+The freestyle split was happening.
+The first boom was peaking.
+And the pro class kept getting deeper and harder to win in as a new generation of teenagers — Stu Thomsen in the 16+ class, Greg Hill, Harry Leary, Mike Miranda — matured into dominant pros.

 In February 1983, after the ABA Winter Nationals in Chandler, Arizona, SE dropped Kramer from the factory team.
 He moved to Race Inc. for most of 1983 and into mid-1984.
 When Race Inc. went out of business in mid-1984, SE brought him back.
-He raced for SE through 1985 and then retired from active competition in early 1984 by his own account — though the SE return in 1984–1985 suggests he came back for a final stretch after the initial retirement.
+He raced for SE through 1985, and by his own account retired from active competition in early 1984 — though that 1984–1985 SE return suggests he came back for one more stretch after the initial retirement.

 Cruiser, old school, and the return to SE

-Like many of the first generation of BMX pros, Kramer found his way to the cruiser class as he got older.
-He raced Pro Cruiser in the early 80s and has continued to ride as part of the old-school BMX street scene.
-The big-wheel bikes — the 26-inch and 29-inch frames that SE and others have built around the original Ripper geometry — have kept him on a bike for decades longer than most pros from his era.
+Like a lot of the first generation of BMX pros, Kramer found his way to the cruiser class as he got older.
+He raced Pro Cruiser in the early 80s and has kept riding as part of the old-school BMX street scene.
+The big-wheel bikes — the 26-inch and 29-inch frames SE and others built around the original Ripper geometry — have kept him on a bike decades longer than most pros from his era.

 "I believe the big wheel bikes have been the fountain of youth since Scot Breithaupt and the other old-school BMX pioneers started racing cruisers back in 1979.
 Without the big-wheeled bikes, we would not have the street ride scene that we have and enjoy now."